open-telemetry/opentelemetry-collector-contrib/receiver/gitproviderreceiver/internal/scraper/githubscraper/README.md

     r &= \text{hourly rate limit} \\
 \end{aligned}
 ```

-$r$ is likely 5000 but there are factors that can change this,
-for more information see [GitHub's docs](https://docs.github.com/en/graphql/overview/rate-limits-and-node-limits-for-the-graphql-api#primary-rate-limit).
-The $300$ is a buffer to account for this being a rough estimate and to account
-for the initial query to grab repositories.

 In addition to these primary rate limits, GitHub enforces secondary rate limits
 to prevent abuse and maintain API availability.
 The following secondary limit is